sinequa/sba-angular/docs/getting-started.md

     npm install
     ```

-3. Build Vanilla Search and test it on our demo server (Sinequa account required):
+3. Build Vanilla Search and test it using our demo server (Sinequa account required):

     ```bash
     npm run start:vanilla